 Right now I am recommending India because it is relatively cheaper destination with much to offer.
 You can simply pack your bags and leave for a year worth of vacation.

-Not to mention India ranks 40th out of 136 countries for tourism and had entertained 10 million tourists in 2017 alone.
+Not to mention India ranks 40th out of 136 countries and had entertained 10 million tourist in 2017 alone.
 That does day something about tourist attraction in this country.
 Not to mention the beautiful ladies and handsome actors from India joining Hollywood lately.
-And most Bollywood movies are not too bad to say.
+And most Hollywood movies are not too bad to say.
 There has to be something about India that calls to the spirit.
 Let’s explore what it is?

 This should be on your list if you are into historical places.

-Assam is famous for its rich religious history, silk bazars, tea fields and wildlife attractions.
+Assam is famous for its rich religious history, silk bazars and wildlife attractions.
 This is to be visited in the cooler months from October to April.

 Kamakhya Temple -Guwahati

 This city is home to many temples related to Shiva and Vishnu Hindu deities from the 18th century.
 Durga Pooja is also hosted here and is a special festival of the area where pilgrims gather for religious rituals.

 Umanda Temple- Umanda Island